 Oct 2016: Congratulations to Kyle Gunther, winner of the 2016 SACNAS Best Botany Poster award!

 May 2016: Congratulations to Lorenzo Vinluan, IV and Brandon Betancourt, who graduated with B.S. degrees in Biology and Kinesiology, respectively.

 April 2016: Labbies Phyllis Liang, Brandon Betancourt, Desiree Jacoby, and Friends of Lab Abraham Daniel Weiherer and Britney Brown published research in Dimensions Journal of Undergradute Research in Science and Mathematics.

 "If we knew what it was we were doing, it would not be called research, would it?"

 - (probably not) Albert Einstein

 Abraham Lab members study a wide range of topics and regularly take part in community engagement and outreach.
-Project foci include agroecology, childhood nutrition, food safety, waste diversion, plant ecology and physiology, and biology education.
+Project topics are generally in plant ecology or biology education but have included agroecology, childhood nutrition, food safety, and waste diversion.
 This work takes place on campus in labs and greenhouses, in local field sites, and in partnership with community institutions and organizations, including schools and community gardens.
-Students may be found guiding garden-based lessons, teaching children about proper food handling and storage techniques, setting up worm-composting bins for local organizations, or supporting the development of younger students on campus.
-While the Abraham Lab members may change year to year, one truth has remained: the Abraham Lab rules; a lab space with neither windows NOR ping pong tables NOR a futon...well, it kind of drools.
+While the Abraham Lab members may change year to year, one truth has remained: the Abraham Lab rules and our lab space, lacking windows, couches, and ping pong tables...well, it kind of drools.